Battle of Medina Ridge

-The Battle of Medina Ridge was a tank battle fought on the 27 February 1991, during the Gulf War, between the U.S. 1st Armored Division and the 2nd Brigade of the Iraqi Republican Guard Medina Luminous Division outside Basra, Iraq.
-The U.S. 3rd Brigade, 3rd Infantry Division, was also a major contributor, by leading the attack.
-Iraq's Adnan Motorized Division was also a participant.
-Medina Ridge is the name American troops gave to a low rise, approximately 7 mi long.
+The Battle of Medina Ridge was a tank battle fought on February 27, 1991, during the Gulf War, between the U.S. 1st Armored Division and the 2nd Brigade of the Iraqi Republican Guard's Medina Luminous Division outside Basra, Iraq.
+The U.S. 3rd Brigade, 3rd Infantry Division, another major contributor, led the attack.
+Iraq's Motorized Division also participated.
+Medina Ridge is the name American troops gave to an approximately 7 mi long low rise.

-The battle, which was waged over approximately two hours, was considered by some sources the largest tank battle of the war.
-It took place west of phase line Kiwi, east of phase line Smash, and north of phase line Grape.
+The battle was fought for over two hours, making it the largest tank battle of the Gulf War.
+The battle took place west of phase line Kiwi, east of phase line Smash, and north of phase line Grape.
 Phase lines are map references occurring every few kilometers used to measure progress of an offensive operation.